mcvoid/cmbjs/README.md

 **A parsing library for JavaScript using parser combinators**

 cmb.js is a set of tools which can create a function that can parse a string and output a parse tree.
-It basically generates a recursive descent parser by encapsulating the boilerplate code in a way that you can combine the parts directly into the parsing function merely by specifying the grammar.
+It basically generates a scannerless recursive descent parser by encapsulating the boilerplate code in a way that you can combine the parts directly into the parsing function merely by specifying the grammar.
+Memoization ensures that the parsing happens in roughly O(n) time and space.

 ## Usage